eCommerce Optimization: 7 Simple Ways To Improve Search Data Infrastructure

 If not, try re-ranking your products to place the most popular ones first; this should increase the conversion rate on your site.

 Gather mobile website data too

-It’s important to track data from your mobile site, so you can see which features are the most important and frequently used.
+It’s important to track Google Analytics data from your mobile site, so you can see which features are the most important and frequently used by mobile users.

 Site traffic patterns provide insight into how campaigns are performing and about user behaviour on your site, so you can see where to improve.

-Be sure to track things like which browsers are used, how long visitors stay on your site, how they navigate, and any abandonment.
+Be sure to track things like which browsers are used, how long visitors stay on your site, how they navigate, and and the shopping cart abandonment rate.

 Have multiple data centres